rluiten/elm-date-extra/README.md

 There is some fudging done to get timezone offset available in Elm without needing it be added at a native level.
 It may be a good idea in the future to introduce more access to javascript for more date functions or information.

-See [DocFormat.md](DocFormat.md) for information about supported date format strings.

 ### Where did this come from.

-This was created based upon code extracted from one of Robin's projects and put into  https://github.com/rluiten/elm-date-extra and from Luke's https://github.com/lukewestby/elm-date-extra/.
+This was created based upon code extracted from one of Robin's projects and also from and from Luke's https://github.com/lukewestby/elm-date-extra/ and put into  https://github.com/rluiten/elm-date-extra.

 The date time format code originally came from https://github.com/mgold/elm-date-format/ however I have modified it and hence any problems you discover with it in this package should be initially raised with me.